 Currently, Shining Light Music Offers:

 Lessons: Virtual & Private Options Available

-Call to discuss which instrument you would like learn and Shining Light Music can match you with an instructor who is available.
+Call to discuss which instrument you would like to learn, and Shining Light Music can match you with an instructor who is available.
 Private and virtual lesson options depend on each individual teacher.

 You can check out their Facebook Page for updates on the current situation and how they are handling returning to classes.

-Many of their instructors teach private lessons, so that is always an option too.
+Many of their instructors teach private lessons, so that is always an option.

 Check out our “Benefits of Learning the Piano” too for more scoop.

 Click on the link below to sign up for our eNewsletter so you don’t miss a thing.
 We’ll send you the latest on all things kid and family happening around town!